A purified vegetable gum obtained from the acacia tree. Sometimes referred to as gum arabic.

 An amino acid, which is one of the building blocks for making protein in the body.
 Commonly found in meat, poultry, eggs, dairy products and fish.
 Because of its name some people mistakenly think that Taurine comes from bulls but this is not true.
 There are no animal products or by-products in taurine

 Tea is typically made by steeping leaves from the camellia sinensis plant in hot water.
 Typically tea refers to black tea, as it is the most common type of tea.
 Black tea differs from other types due to the process of drying and ageing, that results on a richer flavor than other teas

 Water that has gone through one or more processes, such as filtration, ozonation or reverse osmosis to remove impurities and improve taste

 A source of phosphorus that also provides the essential mineral calcium

 A supplemental form of vitamin A

 See ascorbic acid

 A fat-soluble vitamin that is found in food and can also be made in your body after exposure to sun.
 Helps to maintain normal blood levels of calcium and phosphorus.
 By promoting calcium absorption, vitamin D helps to form and maintain strong bones.

 Vitamin E Acetate

-Yerba mate (scientific name Ilex Paraguariensis) comes from a widely-cultivated, medium-sized evergreen tree.
-The leaves have been used for many years to make common beverages in many South American countries.
-It is a natural source of antioxidant polyphenols and for caffeine.
+Derived from a widely cultivated, medium sized evergreen tree.
+The leaves have been used for many years to make common beverages.
+A source of polyphenols and caffeine

 Zinc Methionine Sulfate